jakuta-tech/JitDecrypter/README.md

 ## Motivation

 Conventional methods for encrypted code execution typically decrypt entire code sections at once, leaving the complete plaintext code exposed in memory.
 This project demonstrates an alternative technique: the just-in-time (JIT) decryption of single instructions immediately prior to their execution.
-For simplicity, this implementation operates on 16-byte blocks, but the underlying technique is fully capable of true single-instruction decryption, as demonstrated in my crackmes *Fatmike's Crackme #5* and *Fatmike's Crackme #7*:
+For simplicity, this implementation operates on 16-byte blocks, but the underlying implementation is fully capable of true single-instruction decryption, as demonstrated in my crackmes *Fatmike's Crackme #5* and *Fatmike's Crackme #7*:
 - crackmes.one
   - [Fatmike's Crackme #5](https://crackmes.one/crackme/66ca5b91b899a3b9dd02af52)
   - [Fatmike's Crackme #7](https://crackmes.one/crackme/67814b594d850ac5f7dc4fc9)